caroca92/celebrity-problem/README.md

 Case 2: One person doesn't know Ana and Ana doesn't know anybody so that, No one is famous

 Case 3: All people know some people, so that, no one is famous

+Case 4: Two people don't know anybody but others know them, so that No one is famous